| life in general |

 4. I can’t keep up with all the platforms

 Remember when MySpace was the OG?
 Then came LinkedIn.
 Facebook.
 YouTube.
 Twitter.
 WhatsApp.
 Pinterest.
 Instagram.
 Snapchat.
 TikTok.
 Threads.
-Substack. infinity.
+Substack.
+Infinity.

 Here’s what I’m doing instead...